WillzZhu/CSS/test-and-code/README.md

 ========
 In recent years, Data Mining is a very active research area, not just in the domain of Computer Science.
 In social science, researchers are trying taking a data-driven approach on traditional problems. (i.e. topic model for data discovery and empirical validation).

-Latent Dirichlet Allocation (LDA) is an unsupervised algorithm which can allocate a topic distribution on documents in a fixed collection.
-Some researchers adapts this topic model to measure an external variable of interest and gains worth-noting achievements.
-However, this method must be carefully validated.
+[Latent Dirichlet Allocation (LDA)](http://machinelearning.wustl.edu/mlpapers/paper_files/BleiNJ03.pdf) is an unsupervised algorithm which can allocate a topic distribution on documents in a fixed collection.
+Some researchers adapts this topic model to measure an external variable of interest and gains worth-noting achievements. [a survey](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf) However, this method must be carefully validated.

 Here, we apply LDA using Gibbs sampling on Brown Corpus, which has been categorized, and compare the labelled categories and generated topics.